Why join us?

-Joining the committee is a great way to get more involved in the life of the village, learn some new skills, meet new people from all walks of life and give something back.
+The hall doesn’t run itself – but that isn’t the only reason to get involved at Pant Memorial Hall.
+It is a great way to get more ‘plugged in’ to the life of the village, learn some new skills, meet new people from all walks of life and give something back.
 However much or however little time you have, there’s always something that can be done to help.

 The original governing document determined that the institute should be run ‘without regard to sex, political or religious opinions’ and we continue to uphold those principles and more.
 The committee is and needs to be a cross-section of the village.

-The governing document mandates a minimum of seven committee members – there’s no maximum.
+The governing document for our charity mandates a minimum of seven committee members – there’s no maximum.
 There are four main officers:

 Committee chair: runs the meetings and is the ‘face’ of the charity (note that all trustees have an equal say, there’s no ‘boss’ in the structure – the ultimate team!).
 There is also a vice-chair.